-- Living Will this form tells medical providers what types of care you do and do not want to have in life-threatening situations. - Medical Durable Power of Attorney, MDPOA this form lets you choose someone to make your health choices when you cannot make choices for yourself.
+- Living Will this form tells medical providers what types of care you do and do not want to have in lifethreatening situations. - Medical Durable Power of Attorney, MDPOA this form lets you choose someone to make your health choices if you cannot make choices for yourself.